aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/src/templates/README.md

 ### onboard-account-tgw.cfn.yaml
 A template to help hosting/member accounts integrate with the Network account.

+### Dependencies
+As is, these templates depend on a subscription to an EC2 firewall appliance.
+We recommend you or your SA review the network settings in both the `new-firewall-vpc.yaml` file and the `onboard-account-tgw.cfn.yaml` to update them to best suit your needs.
+This may include removing the EC2 firewall and the Gatewayload balancer, and updating the Transit Gateway's and onboarding account's route tables to reroute trafic that used to go through the EC2 firewall.

 ### How to use these:
 1. Launch the stack in a network account
 1. Share the network account's transit gateway with the hosting account